Home » PI Planning

 • Product vision briefing(s) – Briefings prepared by Product Management, including the top 10 features in the ART Backlog

-Logistics Readiness
+Logistics readiness

 Preparing an event to support a large number of attendees isn’t trivial.
 This prep can include securing and preparing the space for physically collocated planning.
 For remote attendees or a fully distributed PI Planning, this also includes investment in the necessary technical infrastructure.
 Considerations include: